Format input values to time values using one of 41 preset date styles. Input

 41 | "Ed" | "29 Tue" | flexible |

-We can use the info_date_style()
+We can call info_date_style()

-function within the console to view a
+in the console to view a similar table

-similar table of date styles with example output.
+of date styles with example output.

 Adapting output to a specific locale